 If your bank issues you with an International Bank Account Number (IBAN), enter it here.
 This is a specific format of the bank account number to make transactions between European countries easier, to help reduce errors and delays.

-You always use an IBAN in conjunction with a Bank Identifier Code (BIC).
+You always use an IBAN with a Bank Identifier Code (BIC).

-With an IBAN, additional characters appear in front of an existing bank account number and sort code.
-This complete combination of additional characters, existing code and account number together make up the IBAN.
+With an IBAN, extra characters appear in front of an existing bank account number and sort code.
+This complete combination of extra characters, existing code and account number together make up the IBAN.

 BIC/Swift